jeffboody/libbfs/readme.md

 durability in case of unexpected program termination (e.g. out-of-storage, power failure, or crash).

-C Prototype
+C Prototype:

 	int bfs_file_flush(bfs_file_t* self);

+Return Value:

+* bfs\_file\_flush: Returns 1 on success, or 0 on error.

 Retrieving File Attributes
 --------------------------

 Use bfs\_file\_attrList() to obtain a list of all attributes within a file.
 This function utilizes a callback function to deliver each attribute to you.
-Important: Avoid calling BFS functions from within the callback function to prevent deadlocks.

-C Prototype
+C Prototypes:

 	typedef int (*bfs_attr_fn)(void* priv,
 	                           const char* key,